Watch: Luka Doncic Drops 29, Hits Clutch Go-Ahead 3 in Win over Timberwolves

 Luka Doncic is the first rookie with 3 go-ahead field goals in the final 2 minutes of regulation since Vince Carter against the Pacers on April 1, 1999. https://t.co/BlIrMbAdHa

-The 19-year-old also joined some exclusive company his latest double-double:
+The 19-year-old also joined some exclusive company with his latest double-double:

-It also marked Doncic's third consecutive game with 27-plus points.
+Friday was Doncic's third consecutive game with 27-plus points.